February 6, 2020 • Third Third Journal

 Psalm 92:12-15 (NIV)

 There’s a second reason that Psalm 92:12-15 stood out to me as I read it recently.
 It has to do with my work at Fuller’s Max De Pree Center for Leadership.
-In the four plus years that I’ve been Executive Director of the De Pree Center, I’ve talked with hundreds of leaders about their work and the role God plays in it.
+In the four-plus years that I was the executive director of the De Pree Center, I talked with hundreds of leaders about their work and the role God plays in it.
 In many of these conversations, people in the latter part of their professional life have expressed concern about their future.
 One man said to me, “I know I should retire to make room in the company for the people I’ve mentored.
 It’s their turn.
 But I don’t feel as if I’m done working yet.
 I don’t really want to retire.
 But some kind of change is coming.
 I know that.”
 This man, along with many other men and women in a similar season of life, added, “The De Pree Center should take on the issue of retirement.
-You could really help us figure out.”
+You could really help us figure it out.”

 Part of figuring out retirement (a word that really doesn’t serve us well in this conversation, by the way) is getting clear on the biblical vision of life as God intends it to be.
 In particular, we need to understand what our lives could and should be in the third third, when, as the biblical text says, we have gray hair (or, I might add, thinning hair, no hair, dyed hair, or even hair that has maintained its natural color).